taneemtee/regroup-core/README.md

 # Credits

-1. Logo was kindly designed and donated by: Farhan Masud Chowdhury (behance.net/tfmsauce)
+The RGRP logo was kindly designed and donated by: Farhan Masud Chowdhury (behance.net/tfmsauce)